jamesmillerio/gpio-to-mqtt/README.md

 A simple project for translating changes to Raspberry Pi GPIO pins to MQTT messages written in Go.

 This project can be handy for anything where a GPIO pin will be turned on/off and you’d like to notify listeners on your network of the change.
 A good example is wiring a Raspberry Pi up to door and window switches from an old alarm system to notify listeners on your network of changes.
-Someone opens or closes a window?
-You’ll get an MQTT message.
+Someone opens or closes a door/window?
+You’ll get an MQTT message when it opens and another when it closes.

 ## Getting Started